kubeshark/docs/src/pages/en/actionable_detection.md

 - Name resolution history
 - User-generated files

-Forensics can be uploaded to an immutable datastore like AWS S3 with an existing S3 helper or by using a Webhook.
+Forensics can be uploaded to an immutable datastore like AWS S3 or Google Cloud STorage with existing helpers or by using a Webhook.

 ### Telemetry